 STATCOM - Hybrid

-With high power IGBT (Insulated Gate Bipolar Transistor) becoming commercially available, STATCOM (Static Synchronous Compensator) based on this technology platform came on line in the late 1990s.
+With high power semiconductors becoming commercially available, STATCOM (Static Synchronous Compensator) technology began being deployed in the late 1990s.
 Hitachi ABB Power Grids STATCOM, under the brand name of SVC Light®, is based on chain-link modular multilevel (MMC) voltage source converters (VSC), particularly adapted for power system applications.
 It is capable of providing high reactive power in grids more or less unimpeded by suppressed voltages, and with a high dynamic response.
-Further development has combined VSC technology with that of thyristor based SVC (Static Var Compensator), combining the best of both technologies and offering joint benefits by incorporating Thyristor Switched Capacitors (TSC) and Thyristor-Switched Reactors (TSR) to create a Hybrid STATCOM solution.
+Further development has combined VSC technology with that of thyristor-based SVC (Static Var Compensator), combining the best of both technologies and offering joint benefits by incorporating Thyristor Switched Capacitors (TSC) and Thyristor-Switched Reactors (TSR) to create a Hybrid STATCOM solution.

-Hybrid STATCOM is gaining momentum and is to an increasing degree catching the interest of utilities looking for options that can offer additional benefits to those already available.
-In particular for very large Mvar operation ranges, the STATCOM power must be supplemented by thyristor switched branches (TSC/TSR) to attain the desired Mvar output, i.e. Hybrid STATCOM comes into the picture.
-TSR provides extension of the inductive range, whereas TSC provides extension of the capacitive range of the device.
+STATCOM in itself provides a symmetrical operating range.
+For asymmetrical operation and in order to optimize performance, Hybrid STATCOM may be the best solution, in particular for very large Mvar operation ranges.
+In these cases, the STATCOM power can be supplemented by thyristor switched branches to attain the desired Mvar output.
+TSR (Thyristor Switched Reactor) provides extension of the inductive range, whereas TSC (Thyristor Switched Capacitor) provides extension of the capacitive range of the device.
 By means of fast switched thyristor valves in joint operation with the VSC, TSR and TSC enable rapid, repeated and transient free switching of reactive elements (reactors and capacitors).

 - Hybrid STATCOM offers easy extension of dynamic range, lower total losses, and superior contingency handling.